"Who will pay for my car accident in New Mexico?"

 - File a lawsuit against the other driver, in which his or her interests will be represented by his or her insurance company

-Other legal options may also exist depending on the circumstances of your motor vehicle accident.
+Other legal options may also exist depending on the circumstances of your car accident.
 That's why it's important to talk to an attorney at the Szantho Law Firm as soon as possible.

 Are New Mexico drivers required to have car insurance?

-The simple answer is yes.
-But it's important to understand that the other driver might not have enough insurance coverage to cover the full cost of your motor vehicle accident.
+The simple answer is yes, but it's important to understand that the other driver might not have enough insurance coverage to cover the full cost of your car accident.
 That's because some drivers only have the minimum amount of insurance coverage.

 What are New Mexico's car insurance requirements?

-By law, all drivers with vehicles registered in New Mexico must have the following minimum amounts of auto insurance coverage:
+By law, all drivers with cars registered in New Mexico must have the following minimum amounts of auto insurance coverage:

-- $10,000 for property damage for single motor vehicle accidents
+- $10,000 for property damage for single car accidents

-- $25,000 for injuries or fatalities for one person in an accident
+- $25,000 for injuries or fatalities for one person in a car accident

-- $50,000 for injuries or fatalities sustained by two or more people in an accident
+- $50,000 for injuries or fatalities sustained by two or more people in a car accident

 In many cases, accidents can cost significantly more than those minimum requirements.
-A single catastrophic injury or fatality in a motor vehicle accident can often add up to millions of dollars.
+A single catastrophic injury or fatality in a car accident can often add up to millions of dollars.

 What if the driver who caused my car crash has no insurance?